-This Medical Benefit Plan shall provide benefits for human organ and tissue transplant services only with prior authorization from the carrier.
-The hospital must be designated and approved by the carrier to perform the covered services.
+This Medical Benefit Plan shall provide benefits for human organ and tissue transplant services only with precertification from Quantum Health.
+The hospital must be designated and approved by Quantum Health to perform the covered services.
 In addition, the covered person must follow all provisions in this Medical Benefit Plan.